MobileRobots/ros-arnl/README.md

 This is intended for simple operation of ARNL navigation, and as a base for further features to be added.

+Some ROS navstack interface compatibiliy is provided (see below).
+Some tasks will need to be performed by MobileEyes and Mapper3 as well.

 See LICENSE.txt for the license terms for this code.
 ARNL and ArnlBase are provided under their own MobileRobots Individual Software License.